Discworld (world): Lancre

-Most maps show Lancre as roughly 40 by 10 mi, its true area remains unknown – partly because of its mountainous terrain and the fact that it borders on the Ramtops, but also due to the warping effect of high level of background magic.
+Most maps show Lancre as roughly 40 by 10 mi, its true area remains unknown – partly because of its mountainous terrain and the fact that it borders on the Ramtops, but also due to the warping effect of background magic.
 Geography in parts of Lancre can take on additional properties that exist either outside, or in addition to, the conventional geographic dimensions.
 These areas include the Lancre moors, where reality can become folded into deep troughs and ridges known as "gnarly ground".
-The effect, as mentioned in The Discworld Companion is that Lancre contains more landscape than a kingdom of its apparent size should be able to contain (a similar magical effect occurs in the Unseen University Library, which has a diameter of 100 yards, but an infinite radius).
-"Gnarly ground" can be detected by those with magical senses, or those with keen eyesight who observe how clouds and shadows appear to fracture as they pass across it.
-Flying over such areas is not for the faint-hearted and walking across it can be fraught with peril.
-Similarly, Lancre contains areas where the landscape echoes the state of mind of those who pass through, leading confident travellers to find babbling brooks while, in the same place at the same time, disheartened travellers find deep valleys and raging mountain torrents.
+The effect, as mentioned in The Discworld Companion is that Lancre contains more landscape than a kingdom of its apparent size should contain.

 In times past, Elven incursions were common.
 Both gateways have been sealed from the Lancre side by standing stones made from thunderbolt iron, a meteoric ore which is one of the few sources of magnetism on the Disc; humans, but not Elves (except in exceptional circumstances), may pass through them.